In this tutorial, I am going to show you how to create a local NTP – Network Time Protocol server.

 2- Type “regedit“, and click OK, as you can see in the following figure:

 3- Browse the following path: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\Config\

-4- Double click on the key labeled “AnnounceFlags” on the center panel.
-This opens a configuration dialog window.
+4- Double click on the key labelled “AnnounceFlags” on the centre panel.
+This opens a configuration dialogue window.

 5- Enter “a” into the Value data text box and click “OK”.